 Sometimes recycling, upcycling, etc., is RESTORING something back to its original functionality.
 Here is my 1918 model 43-5 Singer Industrial Sewing Machine that I had to do a lot of work on to bring back to working order.
 The sewing machine head was being used to hold a door open.
-The treadle base was going to be split apart and turned into a side table.
+The treadle base was going to be split apart and turned into an old sewing machine table.
 I have no issue with people upcycling treadle bases into other things, but I found out this machine is RARE.
 Less than 1,000 of this model was manufactured!
 It would be a shame to destroy a piece of functional history.

 Don’t just jump on the current trend and turn a Singer Industrial Sewing Machine Treadle Base into a table.